doeritlk/test-automation-demo/README.md

 ### How do I get set up? ###
-You need to have latest oracle java (JDK 1.8+) and Apache Maven installed in your box.
+You need to have latest Oracle Java (JDK 1.8+ client VM) and Apache Maven installed in your box.
+If you use server JDK/JRE, that will cause issues when running tests in headless mode.

  In order to build the project, go to project directory and use:

     mvn clean install

+That will buid and run all tests in the project.

-You could provide the type of driver that you need to run the tests against passing JVM arg `-Dwebdriver.type`.
+The default `webdriver.type` is set to `Chrome`.
+You could change the type of driver that you need to run the tests against passing JVM arg `-Dwebdriver.type`.
 The supported values are `Headless`, `Chrome`, `Firefox`.
-You also need to provide paths to driver if you select Chrome or Firefox.

-For example, if you wish to use Chrome:
+For example, if you wish to use Headless driver:

-`-Dwebdriver.type=Chrome` `-Dwebdriver.path=<path-to-driver>`
+`-Dwebdriver.type=Headless`

 The headless mode uses a driver called JBrowserDriver.
-There are two known limitations in Headless mode.
-The screen shot contains garbled characters, the other one is getting text from elements intermittently return empty value.
+The version which has been used in this project is not an official release.
+This is because current release has some known issues which prevent getting element values correctly.

-The drivers included in the project are for Mac OS.
-If you wish to use the demo on other platforms, please download the specific driver and update the profile in pom.xml to refer to the new driver.
+The drivers are in `test-automation-demo/drivers` and they are for the Mac OS.
+If you wish to use the demo on other platforms, please download OS specific driver, copy to  `test-automation-demo/drivers` directory and update the profile in `pom.xml` to refer to the new driver.

 ### Dependencies ###
 An extension of the BDD test library called yatspec (https://github.com/bodar/yatspec)  has been used in the project.
 The source code is at *https://github.com/doeritlk/yatspec-ext.git*.